 In Matthew 3:13-15 we read,

 The key phrase in this passage says that Jesus wanted to be baptized in order to “fulfill all righteousness.”
-The Greek word for “fulfill” is PLEROO which means “to fulfill” or “to complete.”
-Now why would Jesus want to be baptized?
-What does this reveal about Jesus’ heart attitude?
-Before we answer that question, we need to see a few things.
+The Greek word for “fulfill” is pleroo which means “to fulfill” or “to complete.”
+It is important to understand the two senses of this Greek word.
+Jesus was fulfilling and completing all righteousness.
+Now in what sense does Jesus’ baptism fulfill and complete all righteousness?
+Before we answer that question, we need to examine several points.

 John the Baptist appeared in the wilderness preaching a baptism of repentance for the forgiveness of sins.
 (NASB) Mark 1:4

 . . . and they were being baptized by him in the Jordan River, as they confessed their sins.
-(NASB) Matt.
-3:6
+Matthew 3:6 (NASB)

-Sign To John.
-The first reason that we can confidently give for Jesus to be baptized was to prove to John that Jesus was the Messiah.
+The first reason that we can confidently give for Jesus wanting to be baptized was to prove to John the Baptist that Jesus was the Messiah.
 God had promised to show John who the Messiah was by giving him a sign.

 But I have a baptism to undergo, and how distressed I am until it is accomplished!
 (NASB) Luke 12:50

-Jesus’ baptism symbolized His coming ministry to “fulfill all righteousness.”
-It symbolized His future death.
-That is why Christians are encouraged to be baptized.
-For the Christian baptism symbolizes the death of our old life and our new holy life.
+That is also the reason why Christians are encouraged to be baptized.
+For the Christian baptism symbolizes death to our old self and being raised up to new life.

 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 (NASB) Romans 6:3-4

 Jesus’ Baptism – Symbolized The Path We Would Follow